-Experts recommend you need savings to cover at least 3-6 of bills and budget expenses in case you get laid off or face other challenges.
-Assess what you’d need if you had no income coming in, then set that as the minimum target amount you should have in your main savings account at all times.
+Experts recommend you need savings to cover at least 3-6 of bills and budget expenses.
+Assess what you’d need if you had no income coming in.
+Then set that as the minimum target amount.

-If you see your money is barely growing month after month, then consider shopping around for new savings account.
+If you see your money is barely growing month after month, shop around for a different savings account.

 Make a plan for one investment this year.

-Allocate savings to generate the deposit on a new savings account or the money needed to take out a new bond or CD.
+Allocate savings for a new bond or CD.
 Then see how much you need to set aside and start saving for that goal.

 Set up savings for one major purchase you want in the next 6 months.

 Want a new TV or need a new mattress this year?
-Instead of using a credit card or relying on in-store financing options, allocate some of your monthly savings to save up so you can make that purchase in cash once you have the funds available.
+Instead of using a credit card or financing options, set a savings goal.
+Make that purchase in cash once you have the funds available.